 #14 Chatbot example: Contact centers – Reduce customer service costs & boost revenue

 Chatbots and other advanced technologies are already helping transform call centers across the globe.
 Bots can handle simple requests such as changing a password, requesting a balance, scheduling an appointment, etc with no human involvement.

 Chatbots help contact centers to save costs significantly when businesses upgrade from inefficient IVR technology to AI.
-According to Chatbots Magazine, businesses can reduce customer service costs by up to 30% by implementing conversational chatbot.
+As per Chatbots Magazine, businesses can reduce customer service costs by up to 30% by implementing a conversational chatbot.

 Common use cases: